microsoft/SymCrypt/README.md

 or pull request, but instead email your comments to secure@microsoft.com.
 See [SECURITY.md](SECURITY.md) for more info.

 # Contribute
 We love to receive comments and suggestions.
-Unfortunately we cannot accept external code contributions at this time.
+Unfortunately we cannot accept external code contributions except in specific circumstances from vetted partners with whom we have a pre-arranged agreement.
 Cryptographic code is considered highly sensitive by many of our large customers.
 We have some very big customers who put great value in the assurance of the crypto code used in their organization.
 By restricting the coding to a handful of employees we can greatly reduce the (perceived) risk of malicious contributions.